gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.6.4.0 2013/07/05 Added 'SpasticInput' unit tests.
+v2.0.0.0 2013/07/08 Long options are now supported in the command-line interface (now used getopt_long).
+Various code to Option class and RX decoding has been added/changed to support this.
+Added Clide-Global.h.
+Deleted internal dependency section in README (not useful).
+Added mention of POSIX.2 standard in README.
+Fixed unit test that was failing (strcpy() was being passed a NULL).
+Added new Makefile option clean-ut, which just cleans the unit test code.
+Added unit tests for long options. v1.6.4.0 2013/07/05 Added 'SpasticInput' unit tests.
 Added Doxygen '@brief' tags to documentation in `Clide-Cmd.h`.
 Added more documentation.
 Added C++ check to Clide-Port.cpp.
 Added port-specific code for PSoC5/5LP `printf()` functions in `Clide-Port.hpp`.
 Renamed namespace in Clide-MemMang from 'MemMang' to 'Clide'.
 Put MemMang functions inside a class.
 Added unit tests for commands with both parameters and options.
 1 unit test currently failing. v1.6.3.0 2013/07/05 Grouped all unit tests into test suites. v1.6.2.0 2013/07/05 Re-added argsPtr assignment which was removed in last commit and caused Rx.Run() to crash on every call.